 The Certificate Issuer field shall contain a GeneralName identifying the STI-CA that issued the revoked certificate.

-NOTE: Since the Serial Number of a SHAKEN certificate is unique within the scope of an STI-CA (see Clause 6.4.1), the combination of Serial Number and STI-CA identity uniquely identify the revoked certificate.
+NOTE: Since the Serial Number of an STI certificate is unique within the scope of an STI-CA (see Clause 6.4.1), the combination of Serial Number and STI-CA identity uniquely identify the revoked certificate.

 The Revocation Date shall contain the date that the STI-CA revoked the certificate, encoded as UTCTime.